 We want our blog to be a place for both conversation and controversy.
 We expect many of you will disagree with us at least some of the time and we are fine with that.
 We are not afraid of being wrong—in fact, we want you to tell us when and how we are wrong.

-It has become a blog cliché to implore readers for their input, but it is so important that we must join the crowd.
+It has become a blog cliché to implore readers for their input, but it is so important we must join the crowd.
 We do not purport to know everything about cannabis law.
 That is impossible.
 Our strengths are on the business side of cannabis law — in particular in forming companies, drafting contracts, protecting intellectual property, achieving compliance, and litigating and arbitrating business disputes.
-We welcome your comments, suggestions and ideas on any area of law relating to conducting a cannabis business.
+We welcome your comments, suggestions and ideas on any area of law relating to cannabis.
 Cannabis is anything but monolithic and we will be relying in large part on you, our readers, to round out this site with your own stories.

-Write us early and often.
+Write us often.
 We will review your comments before we post them, but that does NOT mean you should not criticize us or disagree with us.
 We only filter out comments that are without substance and/or personally abusive.
 We want to encourage a high level of discussion, so we will not ban or delete your comments just because you come after us.

 Finally, we know lawyers are not popular.
 Though we ourselves are really quite likable, we recognize the need to avoid the things that incite lawyer hatred.
 We will strive to avoid legal jargon and namby-pamby language that attempts to camouflage our views or to avoid dissension.
 We will not shy away from taking a stand, and we will strive never to bore you.
 If you want “legalese” or long strings of caveats, you are going to have to pay exorbitant legal fees to get that elsewhere.

 We hope you will find our posts informative, to-the-point, and entertaining.

 Since 2010, The Canna Law Group has represented hundreds of start-up and established marijuana businesses on their legal matters in multiple states.